MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-purchase-and-release-undepreciable-fixed-assets.md

 ---
-    title: How to Purchase and Release Undepreciable Fixed Assets | Microsoft Docs
+    title: How to Purchase and Release Undepreciable Fixed Assets
     description: After posting the fixed assets, you must create a fixed asset release act of the fixed asset and post it.
 If you open the **Fixed Asset Card** window for that fixed asset, you can see that in the corresponding lines, the depreciation for operation contains a zero, and the book value also contains a zero.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na